 - Group therapy sessions that combine with addiction education and relapse prevention strategy planning

 If your loved one shows cocaine abuse symptoms, don’t wait another day.
 It’s time to get help.
-At the Santé Center for Healing, therapists routinely work with people struggling with stimulant dependence.
-Call 866.238.3154 to find out more about the program.
+Santé Center for Healing has compassionate, professional addiction treatment specialists who routinely work with a variety of substance use disorders.